 There was a long, empty moment as Caden and his team continued their approach and the beacons continued their conflicting messages.
 Then the same voice that had warned them away came on the broadcast again, re-transmitted by Drake: "Approaching ships, do not make contact.
 Repeat, do not make contact.
 Station is compromised and Ascendancy may be as well.
 Forget the beacon; pull back and destroy us from a safe distance.
 Hirakawa's Ninety-Fifty, out."

 Caden cursed to himself.
 The broadcast he'd just heard made its own advice impossible under panhuman law.
 If this is a trap, it's the best and most convincing I've ever seen.
-He kept that though to himself as well, because it didn't change anything.
+He kept that thought to himself as well, because it didn't change anything.
 If there were people alive and a rescue was possible, they had to make the attempt.

 Akira pulsed him a half-formed query, the emotional equivalent of Should I?
 Caden sent back a nod.